centreon/centreon-documentation/cloud/administration/resource_access.md

 Administrators can create more specific rules to determine which users can see which resources.
 Only administrators can access the **Resource Acces Management** screen.

 You can create as many rules as you want.
-If a user is mentioned in two access rules with different rights, the more permissive rule will take precedence.
+If a user is mentioned in two access rules with different rights, they will be granted all rights.

 ## Granting users rights